 You can contact Esther via email:

-It is a beautiful process and at the end, my soul surprises me once again with the different stories and the real emotions I think my dolls can portray.
+It is a beautiful process and at the end, I am once again surprised by the different stories and emotions my figures can portray.
 Each has a story to tell and a secret divulged without words.